Last updated on April 30th, 2019

-In this article, we’ll go over the different types of felony classes in Virginia.
+In this article, we’ll go over the different types of felonies in Virginia.
 However, remember that there’s no such thing as a minor felony.
 Even a Class 6 felony can have serious, even permanent consequences.

 What is a Felony?

-To further distinguish between the different types of crime, Virginia breaks each category up into several different “classes.”
-These classes cover a wide range of offenses, from identity theft to capital murder.
+To further distinguish between different levels of crime, Virginia breaks each category up into several different “classes.”
+These classes cover a wide range of offenses, ranging from identity theft to capital murder.

 While the Governor’s office can restore some of these rights, doing so is a difficult and lengthy process.
 For this reason, many people hire lawyers to assist them in the process.